 Brian serves on the Board of the Northwest Folklife Festival, the amazing and fabulous community powered annual music extravaganza that draws a quarter million visits during the US Memorial Day weekend at the Seattle City Center.
 (Check it out at http://www.nwfolklife.org/)

-Apart from feature concerts of his own material and guest appearances with some of the wonderful young fiddlers in the region, Brian is also a founding member of the rollicking Vancouver-based Celtic group, the Irish Wakers, and a frequent attendee at Vancouver fiddle tune and shanty singing sessions.
+In recent years, he has been collaborating with long time friends, the sensational fiddler Michael Burnyeat and the wonderful multi-instrumentalist Victor Smith as the Brian Robertson Trio, performing concerts of his own material leavened with super hot fiddle tune renditions.
+Apart from occasional guest appearances with some of the wonderful fiddlers and folk groups in the region, Brian is also a founding member of the rollicking Vancouver-based Celtic group, the Irish Wakers, and a frequent attendee at Vancouver fiddle tune and shanty singing sessions.